 Bottom line, you want your book to stand out so that people notice it…but you want your book to fit in so that people understand it at a subconscious level.
 It is a tall order, but if you find that sweet spot that combines standing out and fitting in, you will profit from it.

 On the back cover, you will see a blurb.
 The blurb is often referred to as a summary of the book, but it should not be a summary.
 However, it is crucial to making the sale.
 The blurb is what most people will rely on to tell them that what’s inside the book is worth their time to read.
 This is not the place to summarize what happens in the book.
 This is the place to let people know what it is about, arouse curiosity, build anticipation and leave them dying to find out what’s inside.
-There’s a good tutorial on cover blurbs here.
+You book won’t be a best seller unless people actually buy it.

 The author photo is important, too, because people want to connect with the author.
 For fiction, make sure you look approachable; a clean, casual look might be best.
 For non-fiction, a suit or lab coat is best, because readers are looking for someone with authority.